FlorentFlament/stella-lag/README.md

 # Atari VCS Hello World

-This repository contains the simplest Atari VCS code that displays a picture (it actually makes the screen roll on all the available colors for the PAL platform).
-This code can be used as a starting point to make amazing demos for the Atari VCS platform !
+This repository contains a simple DASM based Atari VCS framework.
+This is based on the [Atari VCS Hello World](https://github.com/FlorentFlament/hello-vcs), but uses the RIOT timer to provide more freedom for the FX.
+Additionally, an FX displaying pseudo-random colors is provided as an example.
+This code is aimed at being reused as a starting point to make amazing demos for the Atari VCS platform !

 ## Prerequisite